phlppnhllngr/phlppnhllngr.github.io/content/java/Datenbank.md

     - @Access: ob Getter/Setter oder Fields für Zugriff verwendet werden sollen
     - @EntityListeners: @PrePersist etc in separate Klasse auslagern
     - @UniqueConstraint: auf @Table-Ebene (Kombinationen von Spalten) als unique festlegen
+  - *JPA is not just a SQL generator.
+It is a write-through cache - a layer between your application and your database with a short-lived session storage.
+In practice, this means that when you fetch an entity and update it, then even saving it explicitly does not immediately execute SQL statements.
+Instead, JPA accumulates changes and "flushes" them in one optimized batch when the transaction is commited.
+It can do this because your entities are "managed", meaning that they are proxies with field-based change tracking.
+Sometimes you want your SQL statements to be executed immediately, for example, if you mix native and JPA queries.
+In this case you can call flush immediately and this executes SQL statements for all accumulated changes so far (basically, syncs local and database states).
+Note that this does not commit the transaction and it still can be rolled back.* (<https://www.reddit.com/r/java/comments/uommj4/flushing_in_jpa/i8fdual/>)
   - Tipps
     - <https://java-persistence-performance.blogspot.com/2011/06/how-to-improve-jpa-performance-by-1825.html>
     - mit lombok